bubblecod/SimpleIchibanKuji/README.md

 ### How to use Simple IchibanKuji

 You can use it in the [DEMO](https://tool.bucod.me/ichibankuji_demo/ "DEMO") environment, or you can just download this repo and run it on your own computer locally and [customize](#paras) it as needs.
 However, please note:
-- You are not able use advanced settings in incognito mode
+- You are not able to change and save parameters in incognito mode.
-- You are not able save the progress in the DEMO environment
+- You are not able to save the progress of lottery in the DEMO environment.
-- You are not able change icons or animations in the DEMO environment
+- You are not able to change icons or animations in the DEMO environment.

 ### How to set parameters<a id='paras'></a>
 Level | Parameter | Description